-The EU first Nationally Determined Contribution (NDC) covers the period of 2021 to 2030 and pledges a 40 % economy wide reduction in Greenhouse gas (GHG) emissions, to be shared between all 28 Member States.
+The EU first Nationally Determined Contribution (NDC) covers the period of 2021 to 2030 and pledges at least 40 % economy wide reduction in Greenhouse gas (GHG) emissions, to be shared between all 28 Member States.
 In accordance with the Conference of the Parties' (COP) Decision 1/CP.21, the EU has to communicate or update the NDC by 2020, and every five years thereafter.
-In the run-up to that date, the EU is preparing to take part in the Talanoa Dialogue at COP 24 in Katowice.
+In the run-up to that date, the EU is preparing to take part in the Talanoa Dialogue at COP 24 in Katowice (December 2018).

 The main EU document outlining the long-term climate strategy is the "EU 2050 Climate and Energy Roadmap".
-It was issued in 2011 to provide a vision on how to deliver greenhouse gas reductions of 80 to 95% of 1990 levels by 2050.
+It was issued in 2011 to provide a vision on how to deliver greenhouse gas reductions of 80 % to 95 % of 1990 levels by 2050.
 It outlines milestones, which would show whether the EU is on course to reach its target, policy challenges, investment needs and opportunities in different sectors.
 Despite lack of endorsement from the European Council, the Roadmap framed the discussion about the climate policy in Europe.

 Much has changed since the 2050 Roadmap was published in 2011.
 The Paris Agreement led to new carbon constraints, including the concept of carbon neutrality by the second half of the century.
-The climate science also evolved, with the most recent and the forthcoming IPCC Assessment Reports substantially changing the knowledge base.
+The climate science also evolved, with the most recent IPCC Assessment Reports substantially changing the knowledge base.
 In addition, some predictions included in the 2050 Roadmap are no longer valid; cost of renewables decreased at a faster rate than expected, investment in renewables and energy storage increased, new sources of gas emerged.

 For that reason, the European Council called the Commission to update the "EU 2050 Climate and Energy Roadmap" by the first quarter of 2019.
 The request adds up to a significant increase in the momentum for addressing climate change.
-The IPCC 1.5C Special Report, released in October 2018, before the COP 24, has underlined the increase in urgency as well as the need for a significant ramping up of the effort required.
+The IPCC 1.5C Special Report, released in October 2018, before the COP 24, underlined the increase in urgency as well as the need for a significant ramping up of the effort required.

-Both the preparation for the Talanoa Dialogue and the release of the EC Communication on mid-century strategy will undoubtedly involve a discussion about the level of effort that the EU has pledged and how that matches the finding of the 1.5 C, as well as the role that they want to play in ensuring that the Paris Agreement leads to increasing levels of ambition.
+Both, the preparation for the Talanoa Dialogue, as well as the release of the EC Communication on midcentury strategy will undoubtedly involve a discussion about the level of effort that the EU has pledged and how that matches the finding of the 1.5 C, as well as the role that they want to play in ensuring that the Paris Agreement leads to increasing levels of ambition.

-ICTSD/ERCST and FSR Climate EUI are jointly working on a project which provides the opportunity for a public debate on the possibility of increasing the ambition of the EU climate policy in the 2030 perspective.
+ICTSD/ERCST and EUI are jointly working on a project which provides the opportunity for a public debate on the possibility of increasing the ambition of the EU climate policy in the 2030 perspective.
 In light of this project, a policy paper is being written outlining the various options to enhance the EU NDC and a set of criteria was developed against which these different options can be judged.

-09:30 Registration and coffee 10:00 Welcome and opening remarks Borghesi S., Climate Director, FSR Marcu A., Director of ERCST and Senior Fellow at ICTSD 10:10 - 10:50 Presentation: options to enhance the EU NDC and criteria to assess them.
-Marcu A., Director of ERCST and Senior Fellow at ICTSD Borghesi S., Climate Director, FSR 10:50 - 11:20 Initial reactions Federica Fricano, MATTM Ivan Faiella, Banca d'Italia Mariano Morazzo, Enel Renato De Filippo, Eni Alessio D'Amato, Università Tor Vergata 11:20 - 12:20 Roundtable discussion on options to enhance the EU NDC and criteria to assess them 12:20 - 12:30 Concluding remarks 12:30 Light lunch
+09:30 Registration and coffee 10:00 Welcome and opening remarks P. Zámyslický, Director, Ministry of the Environment of the Czech Republic 10:10 - 10:50 Presentation: options to enhance the EU NDC and criteria to assess them • A. Marcu, Director of ERCST and Senior Fellow at ICTSD 10:50 - 11:20 Initial reactions on options to enhance the EU NDC • K. Sutlovičová, Glopolis • B. Vondrušková, CEZ 11:20 - 11:50 Roundtable discussion on options to enhance the EU NDC and criteria to assess them 11:50 - 12:00 Concluding remarks and wrap-up of the meeting 12:00 Light lunch